lindersi/SuperalgosDocsTools/README.md

 *SaDocsMerger.py*

 Appends german translations from separate files to the original repo files.
-Processes all files in old_commits.txt.
+Processes all files that are listed in old_commits.txt.